imi-bigpicture/bigpicture-metaflex/README.md

 ### BP.staining.xsd

 Implements the StainType that captures stain objects.
-The StainType extends `BPObjectType`.
+The StainType extends `ObjectType`.
 A stain is defined by Attributes (string, coded, numeric or set) using tags `staining_compound`, `taining_target`, `staining_method`, `staining_reporter_type`, and/or `staining_reporter`.

 ### BP.case.xsd

 Implements the CaseType that represents a pathological case that references one biological being and one or more specimens.
-The CaseType extends `BPObjectType` and has the following elements:
+The CaseType extends `ObjectType` and has the following elements:

 - `BIOLOGICAL_BEING`: Reference to the biological being the case belongs to.
 - `RELATED_SPECIMEN`: References to specimens belonging to the case.